PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Standard Library Facility
   The individual components of the Standard Library made available using the `#include <>` directive.

+Statement
+  Statements are fragments of the C++ program that are executed in sequence, or that are used to control the execution flow.
+The body of any function is a sequence of statements, which may include declaration statements, {term}`expression statements`, and return statements.
+Other statements include if-statements, while-statements, do-statements, and switch-statements.
+Simple statements end with a semicolon, but iteration and selection statements are often terminated by `}` ended their code block.

 Statements
   Statements are fragments of the C++ program that are executed in sequence, or that are used to control the execution flow.
 The body of any function is a sequence of statements, which may include declaration statements, {term}`expression statements`, and return statements.
 Other statements include if-statements, while-statements, do-statements, and switch-statements.
 Simple statements end with a semicolon, but iteration and selection statements are often terminated by `}` ended their code block.